 - Hydro-Turf Oil Extractor

 - Koehler Multi-Use Siphon Fuel Transfer Pump Kit

 - EWK Pneumatic / Manual 6.5 Liter Oil Changer Vacuum Fluid Extractor Pump Tank Remover

 - Astro 7351 Air Operated Oil Evacuator – 8 Gallon

 - Yamaha engine oil extractor

-If you change the oil regularly, using an oil extraction pump is acceptable.
-Note that the benefit of removing the drain plug and draining the oil is that you get out almost all of the old oil.
-When using an oil extraction pump, a little bit of old oil will remain.
-If there are any small amounts of metal debris or particular matter in the old oil, it shouldn't be a problem as the oil filter will trap them.
+Using an oil extraction pump is acceptable if you change the oil regularly.
+The benefit of removing the drain plug and draining the oil is that you get out almost all of the old oil.
+When using an oil extraction pump, some old oil will remain.
+Small amounts of metal debris or particular matter in the old oil shouldn’t be a problem as the oil filter will trap them.
 Make sure to replace the oil filter even if you extract the oil.

 If you have an engine that thus engines sludge, it is better to drain the oil than extract it.
 Don’t neglect your car.
 Change your oil at the recommended intervals, and you shouldn’t have this problem.

-Using an oil extractor is a great way to change the engine oil as long as your car has a dipstick.
-If your oil filter is mounted on top of the engine and you don't want to invest in a lot of tools to do basic car maintenance such as an oil change, this method will save you money, time, and headaches.
+An oil extractor is a great way to change the engine oil if your car has a dipstick.
+If your oil filter is mounted on top of the engine and you don’t want to invest in many tools to do basic car maintenance, such as an oil change, this method will save you money, time, and headaches.